paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-coordinator.md

 6. Add an entry to the respective `valid` or `invalid` list of the `CandidateVotes` for each statement in `statements`.
-7. If the both `valid` and `invalid` lists now became non-zero length where previously one or both had zero length, the candidate would be freshly disputed now.
+7. If the both `valid` and `invalid` lists now became non-zero length where previously one or both had zero length, the candidate is now freshly disputed.
 8. If the candidate is not freshly disputed as determined by 7, continue with
-   10. If it is freshly disputed now, load `"active-dsiputes"` and add the candidate hash and session index.
+   10. If it is freshly disputed now, load `"active-disputes"` and add the candidate hash and session index.
 Then, if we have local statements with regards to that candidate,  also continue with 10.
 Otherwise proceed with 9.
 9. Issue a